shivamsngh/accessify/README.md

 Accessify is built with latest ES6 features.
 It is compiled with Babel to be backwards compatible.

-Make sure latest stable [Node.js](https://node.org) version is instaled on yout system.
+Make sure latest stable [Node.js](https://node.org) version is installed on yout system.

 Clone the repo and start using